whzhaochao/simpleZKRPC/README.md

-# simpleZKRPC
+###Introduction
-a simple rpc base on zookeeper
+This is a simple RPC Demo base on zookeeper
+It contains four parts
+1. http-interfaces

+2. http-rpc

+3. http-consumer

+4. http-provider